 We now revisit the return and dividend growth predictability equations (1) and (2), but use the adjusted dividend-price ratios instead of the raw series as predictor variable.
-The second and fourth columns of Table 1 show the estimation results of the return and dividend growth predictability regressions using dp, respectively.
-Rows 1-4 are for the one-break case; rows 5-9 are for the two-break case.
-Starting with the one-break case, because the adjusted dividendprice ratio is the same as the raw series with each subsample, the results in rows 2 and 3 are unchanged.
+The second and fourth columns of Table 1 show the estimation results of the return and dividend growth predictability regressions using \widetilde{dp} , respectively.
+Rows 1-4 are for the one-break case; rows 5-9 are for the twobreak case.
+Starting with the one-break case, because the adjusted dividend-price ratio is the same as the raw series with each subsample, the results in rows 2 and 3 are unchanged.
 But now in row 1, we find that the adjusted dividend-price ratio significantly predicts stock returns.
 The coefficient for the entire sample is .235, which is almost identical to the estimates in the two subsamples.
 Thus the low point estimate for κ_r in the first column was due to averaging across regimes.
 Not taking the non-stationarity of the dp ratio into account severely biases the point estimate for κ_r downwards.
 Furthermore, row 4 shows that the evidence for a break in the forecasting relationship between returns and the dividend-price ratio has disappeared.
-The null hypothesis of parameter stability can no longer be rejected when using dp.
+The null hypothesis of parameter stability can no longer be rejected when using \widetilde{dp} .
 The full sample regression R^2 is 10%, more than twice the value of the first column.
 The results for dividend growth predictability remain largely unchanged.
 This is not surprising given that we did not detect much instability in the relationship between Δd{t+1} and dp_t to begin with.

-The rolling window estimates confirm this result.4 The middle panel of Figure 1 shows that the coefficient κ_r is much more stable in the one-break case than in the no-break case (top panel).
+The rolling window estimates confirm this result.7 The middle panel of Figure 1 shows that the coefficient κ_r is much more stable in the one-break case than in the no-break case (top panel).
 In particular, its value in the 1990s hovers around .3, compared to 0 without the adjustment.
 Likewise, the regression R^2 is also more stable and does not drop off in the 1990s.
 The same exercise shows that the dividend growth relationship is stable and that κ_d never moves far from zero (not shown).
-The evidence for dividend growth predictability is weak at best.5
+The evidence for dividend growth predictability is weak at best.8

-4In the rolling window estimation we assume that the break in \overline{dp} is caused by a break in mean expected returns \bar{r} .
+7In the rolling window estimation we assume that the break in \overline{dp} is caused by a break in mean expected returns

+$[\]bar{r}$.
 The alternative assumption that the break is in the long-run growth rate of the economy \bar{g} gives identical results.

-5The lack of predictive power of the dividend-price ratio for dividend growth does not imply that dividend growth is not forecastable because any correlated movement in expected returns and expected dividend growth
+8 The lack of predictive power of the dividend-price ratio for dividend growth does not imply that dividend growth

-The bottom panel of Table 1 uses dp, adjusted for breaks in 1954 and 1994.
-The full sample estimate for κ_r is now .455 (row 5).
-The coefficient is highly significant.6 The full sample regression R^2 is 22%.
-Dividend growth is not predictable.
-The Chow test in row 9 finds no evidence for instability in either forecasting equation.
-The bottom panel of Figure 1 shows that the rolling estimates for κ_r are very stable when we use dp adjusted for two breaks.
-The point estimate hovers around .4.
-The return regression R^2 goes up as high as 40%.
+The bottom panel of Table 1 uses \widetilde{dp} , adjusted for breaks in 1954 and 1994.
+The full sample estimate for κ_r is now .455 (row 5) and highly significant.
+The full sample regression R^2 is 22%.
+In contrast, dividend growth is not predictable.
+The bottom panel of Figure 1 shows that the rolling estimates for κ_r are very stable when we use \widetilde{dp} adjusted for two breaks.
+The point estimate hovers around .4 and the return regression R^2 goes up as high as 40%.
+Moreover, the Chow test in row 9 finds no evidence for instability in either forecasting equation.